 1. Practice Meditation

 Meditation is one of the simplest and best ways to keep a positive mindset while injured.
 Whether you’re on crutches, wheelchair bound, bed-ridden, or just been sidelined you can practice meditation.
 The best thing about meditation is it’s a chance to switch off from the physical reality of your injury and clear your mind of negativity.

 All day and all night your injury is right there in front of you: and if you are waiting in a doctor’s surgery or lying in a hospital bed it’s really easy for your mind to focus on the hurt rather than the healing.
 Even short 10 minute meditations can reset your mind for positivity and recovery.

 QUICK TIP: take time through the day to find a place to sit, and tell your body to be still.
 Close your eyes and focus on your breathing.
 Every time you have a thought (my foot hurts, when will I be well, I’m hungry) don’t argue with it, just bring your awareness back to your breathing and let the thought pass like a news headline moving across the bottom of a TV screen.

 2. Be Solution Orientated

-QUICK TIP: check out the range of books by Performance Consultant and Sports Mentor, Jeff Hodges in our new section of the website BodyICE Mental Training.
+QUICK TIP: check out the range of books by Performance Consultant and Sports Mentor, Jeffrey Hodges in our Mental Training Zone.